tinac22-design/tina.cheng/README.md

 # Tina Cheng – Technical Writer & Documentation Specialist

-I’m a technical writer and documentation specialist with 10+ years of experience creating clear, user-focused content for software, web platforms, enterprise systems, and learning management systems.
-I enjoy collaborating with subject matter experts to ensure documentation is accurate, practical, and helps users get the most out of the systems they rely on.
+I’m a Technical Writer with experience creating documentation for healthcare, web platforms, and software.
+I specialize in advanced formatting, template development, and CMS administration, delivering content that is accurate, consistent, and easy to use.

 - ## Skills
 - Technical documentation